 Finally, it’s worth getting the advice of an expert.
 Whether you’re only considering a divorce, or have already started the process, getting expert advice from lawyers, divorce coaches and financial coaches can help you get through with the best possible results.

-If you or your partner are considering a divorce or you’re already going through the process and wondering how to best protect yourself financially, now and in the future, have your questions answered at our upcoming webinar. enable.me coaches Hannah McQueen and Shelley Palman will be joined by Bridgette Jackson, Divorce Coach and founder of Equal Exes to answer all your questions about managing your money through a separation and divorce and out the other side.
-Register to attend here.
+If you or your partner are considering a divorce or you’re already going through the process and wondering how to best protect yourself financially, now and in the future, consider booking a consultation with one of our enable.me coaches.
+(A fee applies).